rakin000/ns2installation-archlinux/README.md

-# Install ns-2.35 and nam-1.15 on ArchLinux(EndeavorOS)
+# Install ns-2.35 and nam-1.15 on ArchLinux(EndeavourOS)
 ## Install gcc-4.8
 - If you don't have 'yay', install it.
   - Clone [yay](https://aur.archlinux.org/packages/yay)